Breaking a habit is hard. Especially when you might not realize you have a bad habit to break.

 Here I will explain some simple techniques to avoid unnecessary explanations.
 As with forming any new habit, it will take practice before it becomes second nature, but I assure you, doing this can assist in anything from negotiating pay to arriving at your child's soccer game on time.

-You are under no obligation to inform co-workers of what takes you out of office, only that you will be out.
+You are also under no obligation to inform co-workers of what takes you out of office, only that you will be out.
 If it is a matter that will require the use of paid time off, request as company protocol dictates, but do not feel it’s necessary to share why you need to use the PTO you earned and are owed.

-Another way to stop explaining yourself is to trim down the superfluous words you think assist with the reception of your message.
 If the content of your message needs to be sugar-coated in niceties for the receiving party to find it palatable, it is their issue, not yours.
 A simple “how are you” at the start of a call, or “hope you are well” at the beginning of an email will suffice.
 Focus your energy on actual work, not on rewriting or rephrasing and rehearsing your message over and over to avoid being perceived as "too direct."

 Perhaps you are interviewing for a new job and have arrived at the ever-uncomfortable topic of salary.
 Rather than offering your salary history and all of the reasons why you are looking for an increase in pay, I would suggest asking, “What is the salary range for the role?”
 As an aside, I never share my candidate's salary history with clients, because women are historically underpaid, and I believe it is an antiquated practice that perpetuates pay inequity.
 I assure you, your prospective employer has predetermined the salary cap.
 From there, you can determine what figure feels right based on the scope of work and your unique experience and talent.